Generic Name: methylprednisolone sodium succinate

-Results from one multicenter, randomized, placebo-controlled study with methylprednisolone hemisuccinate, an IV corticosteroid, showed an increase in early (at 2 weeks) and late (at 6 months) mortality in patients with cranial trauma who were determined to not have other clear indications for corticosteroid treatment.
+Results from one multicenter, randomized, placebo-controlled study with methylprednisolone hemisuccinate, an intravenous corticosteroid, showed an increase in early (at 2 weeks) and late (at 6 months) mortality in patients with cranial trauma who were determined not to have other clear indications for corticosteroid treatment.
 High doses of systemic corticosteroids, including Solu-Medrol, should not be used for the treatment of traumatic brain injury.

 Average and large doses of corticosteroids can cause elevation of blood pressure, salt and water retention, and increased excretion of potassium.
 These effects are less likely to occur with the synthetic derivatives except when used in large doses.
 Dietary salt restriction and potassium supplementation may be necessary.
 All corticosteroids increase calcium excretion.

 Literature reports suggest an apparent association between the use of corticosteroids and left ventricular free wall rupture after a recent myocardial infarction; therefore, therapy with corticosteroids should be used with great caution in these patients.

 Hypothalamic-pituitary adrenal (HPA) axis suppression, Cushing's syndrome, and hyperglycemia.
 Monitor patients for these conditions with chronic use.